mirko-verardo/md2sl_thesis_mv/README.md

 ## Prompts

 - *difficult*:
-    - generate a parser function for geojson files
+    - generate a parser function for PDF files
-    - generate a parser function for geojson files that supports all geometry types
+    - generate a parser function for GEOJSON files that supports all geometry types
 - *simple*:
-    - generate a simple parser function for json files
+    - generate a simple parser function for JSON files
-    - generate a simple parser function for xml files
+    - generate a simple parser function for CSV files

 ## Ideas